toothpaste-main/fndt/README.md

 2. Double-click `replace_characters.bat` to run script and follow instructions on Command Prompt (if applicable)

 > [!CAUTION]
-> This script will modify *all* files in teh directory and the changes cannot be undone!
+> This script will modify *all* files in the directory and the changes cannot be undone!

 ## Advanced Instructions (using command prompt)